-Stay involved when you return to campus by getting involved with one of the many clubs and organizations on campus focused on international experiences.
+Stay involved when you return to campus by getting involved with one of the many clubs and organizations on campus focused on international experiences and global learning.

-Represent Illinois Abroad & Global Exchange by becoming a Study Abroad Ambassador.
-Ambassadors promote study abroad by speaking with prospective students, contributing photos and videos to our marketing team, being featured on our Student Stories Blog, and much more!
-All study abroad returnees will receive an email about becoming a Study Abroad Ambassador and all interested students will have to complete a half-hour training.
-For more information on becoming a Study Abroad Ambassador, email our office at firstname.lastname@example.org.
+Ambassadors promote study abroad by speaking with prospective students, contributing photos and videos to the marketing team, being featured on the Student Stories Blog, and much more!
+All study abroad returnees will receive an email about becoming an Illinois Abroad Ambassador and all interested students will have to complete a half-hour training.
+For more information, email firstname.lastname@example.org.

 International Illini is a student-run organization that promotes the joining of international students and study abroad returnees through social and cultural events.
 They are dedicated to the development of diversity on campus and are committed to providing international students, study abroad returnees, and domestic students with the opportunity to learn more about the culture of its members.

 The goal of GLOBE is to provide opportunities for domestic and international students to network, and develop leadership skills, global awareness, cultural competency.
 GLOBE connects “Blue” members, experienced domestic and international students, with “Orange” members, new international students, and teams them up in small groups to participate in various activities and events.